rockdaboot/wget2/docs/wget2.md

 ### `--no-iri`

   Turn off internationalized URI (IRI) support.
-Use --iri to turn it on.
+Use `--iri` to turn it on.
 IRI support is activated by default.

-  You can set the default state of IRI support using the "iri" command in .wgetrc.
+  You can set the default state of IRI support using the "iri" command in `.wget2rc`.
 That setting may be overridden from the command line.

 ### `--local-encoding=encoding`